Osideh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Listing of files even the hidden ones
+prints the type of the file